FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

     usb-profile <usb-profile-name>
 ```

+For details about the `ap-group` configuration refer to the [ArubaOS CLI Reference - ap-group](#aruba-cli-reference---ap-group).

 **Aruba Instant**

 ```
 usb-profile-binding <usb-profile-name>
 ```

+For details about the `usb-profile-binding` configuration refer to the [Aruba CLI Reference - USB profile binding](#aruba-cli-reference---usb-profile-binding).

 Examples:

 **ArubaOS**

 ```
 ap usb-acl-prof "UsbAclProf1"
     rule vendor All action permit